dyte-io/realtimekit-ui/packages/core/src/components/rtk-name-tag/usage/angular-example.md

 class MyComponent {
   title = 'MyComponent';

-  @ViewChild('one') componentOne: DyteNameTag;
+  @ViewChild('one') componentOne: RtkNameTag;

-  @ViewChild('two') componentTwo: DyteNameTag;
+  @ViewChild('two') componentTwo: RtkNameTag;

-  dyteMeeting: DyteClient; // meeting instance
+  rtkMeeting: RealtimeKitClient; // meeting instance

   async ngAfterViewInit() {
-    this.componentOne.participant = this.dyteMeeting.self;
+    this.componentOne.participant = this.rtkMeeting.self;

-    /* pass `meeting` to it to differentiate `you`. */ this.componentTwo.participant = this.dyteMeeting.self;
+    /* pass `meeting` to it to differentiate `you`. */ this.componentTwo.participant = this.rtkMeeting.self;
-    this.componentTwo.meeting = this.dyteMeeting;
+    this.componentTwo.meeting = this.rtkMeeting;
   }
 }
 ```